 The Board has adopted a formal Nomination Committee Charter which is available from the Corporate Governance section of the Company's website.
-When a Director is appointed by the Board to fill a casual vacancy or as an addition to the Board, an independent Director assumes the role of chair at the Board meeting held to confirm the appointment.
+When a Director is appointed by the Board to fill a casual vacancy or as an addition to the Board, an independent Director assumes the role of Chair at the Board meeting held to confirm the appointment.

-Recommendation 2.2: A company should have and disclose a Board skills matrix setting out the skills and diversity that the Board has or is currently looking to achieve in its membership.
+Recommendation 2.2: A listed entity should have and disclose a board skills matrix setting out the mix of skills that the board currently has or is looking to achieve in its membership.